Lupus Flares: Triggers, Prevention, and Management | MyLupusTeam

 How Can You Prevent Lupus Flares?

 The best way to prevent lupus flares is to avoid known triggers.
-However, this is easier with some triggers than with others.
-It might be simpler to stay out of the sun and wear high-SPF sunscreen, for example, than it is to avoid hormonal changes or emotional stress brought on by situations outside of your control.
+However, this is much easier said than done with some triggers.
+You might be diligent about staying out of the sun and wearing high-SPF sunscreen, for example, but it can be hard to avoid hormonal changes or emotional stress brought on by situations outside of your control.

-Most of the time, controlling lupus and preventing flares comes down to having a plan.
+Most of the time, controlling lupus and preventing flares comes down to having the right plan.
 Work with your rheumatologist to create a treatment plan that works best for you.
-Most lupus plans include taking medication, getting plenty of physical and emotional rest, eating a balanced and healthy diet, getting moderate exercise, avoiding known triggers, treating any infections, and managing stress.
+Often, that involves taking medication, getting plenty of physical and emotional rest, eating a balanced and healthy diet, engaging in moderate exercise, avoiding known triggers, treating any infections, and managing stress.

 How Can You Manage Lupus Flares?